Author: Donna Yates

 Piedras Negras Stela 8 was found by Maler near the line of Stelae 2 through 7.
 It was broken into 3 pieces and the front, which depicted a standing Ruler 3 (Pitts 2003) and two kneeling figures, was described as being in pristine condition.
 In the 1960s, looters removed most of the upper half of the stela and the whereabouts of those pieces are unknown (Stuart and Graham 2003).
 Photos from the 1970s show that looters attempted to removed the carved body of the figure on the stela, accidentally cutting through its leg in an attempt to separate it from a carved captive (O’Neil 2012: 194).
 One of the two carved captives from this stela was found abandoned at the site and buried by archaeologists for its protection (O’Neil 2012: 194 citing personal communication with Stephen Houston).

 Piedras Negras Stela 9 was found by Maler on a large terrace to the east of structure J-3.
 It depicted a standing lord and was found in three weathered fragments.
 During the 1960s, looters sawed off a captive figure that was located in the lower left of the front of the sculpture (Stuart and Graham 2003).
 In 2019, a portion of Stela 9 consisting of the standing lord’s owl headdress appeared at a Millon auction house sale held at the premises of Drouot in Paris (Knight 2019).
 The piece had been consigned from the collection of Manichak and Jean Aurance who listed the provenance as being purchased from Pierre Langlois in Paris in 1965, who in turn had purchased it from California-based dealer Earl Stendahl in the “années 60”.
-The stela fragment was removed from the auction by agreement with the seller (Knight 2019) but as of the time of writing (September 2019) no decision has been made regarding the future of the piece.
+The stela fragment was removed from the auction by agreement with the seller (Knight 2019) and eventually returned to Guatemala.

 Piedras Negras Stela 10.
 A head ornament from the central figure’s belt was removed by looters (O’Neil 2012: 197).
 Its whereabouts are unknown.